dev-dwarf/dev-dwarf.github.io/src/writing/implementing-a-simple-undo-system.md

 !(/assets/coloredcubes.gif)
 ##problems Problems
 In the simple example given above, there is only one type of edit action happening at any time.
-However in my more complicated level editor I needed to make sure that two different actions aren't in progress simultaneously, as this would corrupt the temp stack.
+In my more complicated level editor I needed to make sure that two different actions aren't in progress simultaneously, as this would corrupt the temp stack.
 This was simple to add, by wrapping relevant code with an additional check, `undo_begin`:
 ```